 Among the notable Cityscape Global success stories was Azizi Develoments, who sold out their phase one units for Azizi Riveira, a AED12 billion ($3.26 billion) waterfront project and Aldar, whose ‘Water’s Edge’ project generated AED400 million ($109 million) in the first phase.

-Additionally, an anonymous buyer for one of Omniyat’s One Palm units broke the record for the most expensive penthouse for a final price of AED102 million ($27.7 million).For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Additionally, an anonymous buyer for one of Omniyat’s One Palm units broke the record for the most expensive penthouse for a final price of AED102 million ($27.7 million).For all the latest real estate news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.